0xbitcoin/0xbitcoin-miner/README.md

 ---------------

 ### Getting Started
-1. Build a new mining account with 'npm run account new'
+1. Build a new mining account with 'account new'
+2. View the private key with 'account list'
-2. Write down these credentials
+3. Write down these credentials
-3. Mine 0xbitcoin tokens with the command 'npm run mine'
+4. Mine 0xbitcoin tokens with the command 'mine'

-Note that it is necessary to fill the mining account with a small amount of ether.
+Note that it is necessary to fill the mining account (it is an Ethereum account) with a small amount of ether.
 Typically 0.005 eth is good enough to get started.
 The ether is used for gas to make function calls to the token smart contract when your miner finds a solution to the Proof of Work.
 When the gas is spent that means that you have found a solution!
 If you were the first to find it, you will be rewarded with 0xbitcoin tokens.

 ## The Smart Contract
 Read the smart contract here: